 In 2012 the dam was inspected and DEM issued an NOV to the owner in 2014 for the unsafe conditions.
-The owner requested a hearing on the NOV and appears to be working toward resolution.
+The owner requested a hearing on the NOV and also hired an engineer and appears to be working toward resolution.